54corbin/job-hunter/privacy_policy.md

-# Privacy Policy for Offer Hunter
+# Privacy Policy for Job Hunter

 **Last Updated:** 2025-06-29

-This Privacy Policy describes how Offer Hunter ("we," "us," or "our") collects, uses, and discloses your information.
+This Privacy Policy describes how Job Hunter ("we," "us," or "our") collects, uses, and discloses your information.

 ## Information We Collect